We live in exciting times for musicians!

 - Show your personality.
 Branding is all about connecting with your audience and showing them who you are.
 If you’re an outgoing individual, a fun logo will draw like-minded students you’ll easily get along with.

-- Make sure the logo is easy to use whether you want to use it online or print it on merchandise.
+- Create a simple design.
+Make sure the logo is easy to use whether you want to use it online or print it on merchandise.
 A simple design using a minimal number of colors works best.

 Create and Build a Brand